KomodoPlatform/dPoW/README.md

 | Iguana        | 17778         |

 #### * Fund public key address on komodo and each asset chain.
-*If you need RICK or MORTY, use the faucets at https://www.atomicexplorer.com/#/faucet/ or ask in #notarynode channel.*
+*If you need RICK or MORTY, use the faucets at https://www.atomicexplorer.com/#/faucet/ or http://stats.kmd.io/faucet/  or ask in #notarynode channel.*

 #### * Import your private key to all 3 nodes.
 ```shell